WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 2022 02 03 | Conditionals JS
 Reviewing Conditionals Ex within the class.
 I'm working with the DOM Ls2 and Ex2. || Completed 2nd DOM Ls and Ex.
 Adding more buttons to practice removing changes from the change buttons.
 Not completed yet.

+### 1330 | Conditional Walk-through
+Some research showed me that the ```.removeEventListener()``` is not good for removing the changes we performed during our Ex.
+It does work for something that is ongoing, like an alert.
+If I want to make toggling changes, I would need to use conditional statements (such as if/else).

 ---